 B.A. from Williams College in 1970.
+Mr. Campbell holds Chartered Investment Counselor and Chartered Financial Analyst designations.
 Mr. Campbell has been a partner of the firm since 1992.
 Before joining, Mr. Campbell held positions at the Steamboat Group, Fireman's Fund Corp., and U.S. Trust, and was previously a partner of the firm from 1982 to 1986 after joining as a portfolio manager in 1980.
 Mr. Campbell is Chairman of the board of directors of Enstar Group Limited, a publicly traded insurance and reinsurance company.
 He has served on Enstar's board since 2007.